 The FDA, in its statement, said it continues to review post-marketing reports of Lupron and other drugs in its class, monitors adverse-event reports and informs the public of safety concerns.

 If the FDA reaches any conclusions, Derricott would like to know.
 She says she took Lupron from age 5 to 12 to shut down early puberty.
 At 30, she’s among the first patients who took the drug — even before it was approved for paediatric use.
 She says now that she’s had more surgeries than her 79-year-old father, and suffers from a blood disorder and bone and joint problems.

 “Excuse my language, but it’s hell,” she said.

-When drugs like Lupron were discovered in the 1980s, it was like a miracle to pediatric endocrinologists like Rogol.
+When drugs like Lupron were discovered in the 1980s, it was like a miracle to paediatric endocrinologists like Rogol.

-Experts estimate that boys represent about 10 percent of the kids taking Lupron, many because of tumors or other conditions triggering early puberty.
+Experts estimate that boys represent about 10 percent of the kids taking Lupron, many because of tumours or other conditions triggering early puberty.